jehiguera/jehiguera/README.md

-👋 Hi, I’m Jorge, an electronic engineer with a passion for embedded systems, firmware, and software development.
+👋 Hi, I’m Jorge, an electronic engineer with a passion for embedded systems, firmware development, and software development.

 👀 I’m deeply interested in robotics, smart sensors & actuators, automated test systems, wireless communication technologies, and energy-efficient applications.